manuelgeek/vue3-calendar-application/README.md

 - Display reminders in calendar in time order, with color background
 - Edit reminder, click on reminder to edit
 - Mobile calendar view

+### Bonus

+- Expand the calendar to support more than the current month.
+- Functionality to delete one or ALL the reminders for a specific day
+- Properly handle overflow when multiple reminders appear on the same date.

 ## What I could have done better